Spring 2022 Nursing CAS Application Deadline: August 1, 2021, 10:00 p.m. CST

 HESI Admission Assessment Exam A2

 A proctored essay will be administered at the School of Nursing.
 The applicant will be given 30 minutes to write about a topic.
 Only qualified applicants meeting all admission criteria will be invited to complete a written statement.
 Instructions will be forthcoming to all eligible applicants.
-Fall 2020 applicant proctored essays will be scheduled March 2-3, 2020.
+Spring 2022 applicant proctored essays will be scheduled September 16-17, 2021.

 The interview will be completed and submitted on-line by the applicant.
 Only qualified applicants meeting all admission criteria will be invited to submit an on-line interview.
 Instructions will be forthcoming to all eligible applicants.